James Edward Frost trading as Theatre of the Small

 The Canterbury Hoodeners perform 'The Hooden Horse Play', Christmas 2016

-The Oyster Morris horse at Whitstable May Day, since 2005
+Revival of the hooden horse at Whitstable May Day, since 2005